 Additionally, families attend 2 monthly sessions at the church.
 Your child will be placed with a group of children and be led by a catechist discussing the lesson for the week.
 Your child will not need to do the weekly Pflaum Gospel Weeklies booklet that week.

 All families attend a monthly grade level Mass.
 Participation in Sunday Eucharist is the center of our Faith, the source from which we draw our strength.

 Sacrament preparation (First Reconciliation, First Eucharist, and Confirmation) will be conducted in addition to these monthly sessions.

-All of our staff and volunteer catechists are required by the Diocese to have ongoing Virtus “Protecting God’s Children” training, as well as criminal background checks and reference checks.
+All of our staff and volunteer catechists are required by the Diocese to have ongoing Virtus “Protecting God’s Children” training, as well as background checks and reference checks.